Understanding Tax Coordination

 Should I roll over before setting up a Retirement goal that uses Tax Coordination?

 Since we can rebalance tax-advantaged accounts (as compared to your taxable accounts) without causing you taxes, you may want to consider rolling over tax-advantaged accounts (like IRAs) first and then funding your taxable account.
 Funding your taxable account first won’t cause any harm, but because we’re protecting your account from any unnecessary taxes, it may take longer for your portfolio to reach its optimal location.
-Learn more about rolling over assets to Betterment and important considerations here.

 Can I roll over into a Retirement goal after I start one?